Fertility Preservation Resources

 Fertility preservation can be expensive, and is often not covered by insurance.
-The cost of freezing eggs or embryos can be from $8,000 to $15,000 for each cycle, including medication and initial storage costs.
+The cost of freezing eggs or embryos can be from $10,000 to $20,000 for each cycle, including medication and initial storage costs.
 Ovarian tissue freezing costs are about the same.
-Ongoing storage costs can be a few hundred dollars per year.
+Ongoing storage costs can be $500 to $1,000 per year, but some storage companies have their own discount programs as well.

 There are several financial assistance opportunities available to young women with breast cancer: